 We believe WHIP is the future of WebRTC ingestion, and we want to support the development and community around it.
 As a standard is nothing without wide adoption.
 We encourage you to try out WHIP today with one of the priorly mentioned integrations for your next streaming project and let us know your experience.
 We’d love to hear your thoughts on our Twitter or LinkedIn.
 Or try out our sample app using Node, and leave some feedback on GitHub.

-Stay tuned for Part 2 where we will talk about the other end of the process, WHEP, or WebRTC-HTTP egress protocol, and see how WebRTC will define the future of all streaming and broadcasting communications.
+Check out Part 2 where we talk about the other end of the process, WHEP, or WebRTC-HTTP egress protocol, and see how WebRTC will define the future of all streaming and broadcasting communications.